tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 At the moment of acquisition, NextNet Media inherited those client relationships.
 Why does this matter?
 LinkBuilder.io did not just deal in PBN link exchanges - they explicitly engineer high-value digital acquisition pipelines, as outlined in this [case study](https://linkbuilder.io/case-studies/fintech-service/), which specifically involved SoFi Technologies.
 For clients like SoFi, LinkBuilder.io engaged in highly regulated "Your Money or Your Life" (YMYL) financial marketing, generating millions in lead-acquisition value.

+This was owing to the honest work of LinkBuilder.io's previous owner, who had a strong ethical commitment to legitimate B2B practices.
+Unfortunately, when he sold LinkBuilder.io to NextNet Media, private equity interests took over.

 When NextNet inherited these blue-chip clients, they also put publicly traded companies at severe risk for data exposure.
 NextNet didn't just fail to secure their own internal API keys; they left the digital acquisition history of NASDAQ-listed companies exposed to the open internet via privaty equity roll-up and unmitigated technical debt.
 This may expose NextNet Media to liabilities under under the Supreme Court precedent set by Lawson v.
 FMR LLC.

 ## Document Exhibit: State of Florida Division of Corporations (Sunbiz) official registry for NextNet Media, LLC, renewed in 2026.